Roof Replacement Cost

 FAQs

 The lifespan of a thatched roof may be that of a basic roof.
-According to Heart of England Thatchers, they can last somewhere around 15 and 40 years if properly maintained.
+According to Heart of England Thatchers, they can last somewhere between 15 and 40 years if properly maintained.
 Between 10 and 15 years, the ridge may have to be replaced more frequently.

 Slate and clay tiles are the most durable roofing materials, but they are more expensive than metal or wood.
 Green roofs and solar shingles are among the costliest types of functional roofing.
 One of the best and most profitable ways to invest in a home is to replace an old roof.